John Shaw (footballer, born 1954): Career

 With Bristol City rising to 13th place in the First Division in 1978–79 John Shaw started the season in the team and missed only two games making 40 appearances.
 John Shaw was initially chosen as no.1 again in season 1979–80 which ended with relegation in 20th place to the Second Division.
 Shaw played in the first 27 league games but was replaced by Ray Cashley after a run of ten matches conceding 22 goals without a win.
 Shaw made 28 appearances in 1979–80 and also played in 8 of the 9 Anglo Scottish Cup ties which ended in an aggregate 1–5 defeat to St Mirren in the final.
 Back in the Second Division in 1980–81 Bristol City finished 21st and were relegated on downwards to the Third Division.
 Cashley began the season in goal before John Shaw was given his chance in December at Shrewsbury Town where City lost 0–4.
 The signing of Jan Moller later in December restricted Shaw to making 5 appearances in 1980–81.

 Bristol City suffered a third successive relegation in 1981–82 but very nearly failed to survive a mid season financial crisis in February 1982 when only a last minute acceptance of redundancy by the "Ashton Gate Eight" saved the club from potential extinction.
 Moller began the momentous season in goal but was a further victim of the crisis leaving the club after which Shaw took over in March making 15 appearances.
 This was the start of another long run of 124 successive league appearances by John Shaw.
 Down in the Fourth Division in 1982–83 John Shaw was the only ever present with 46 appearances as Bristol City finished in 14th place.
 Shaw was ever present in goal again in 1983–84 when Bristol City won promotion back to the Third Division by finishing in 4th place conceding only 44 goals the second best record in the division.
 Shaw made 41 appearances in the Third Division in 1984–85 as Bristol City narrowly missed another promotion finishing in 5th place.
 Bristol City played a benefit match for John Shaw v West Bromwich Albion on 13 May 1985 before a crowd of 1,950 fans.
 Shaw left Bristol City and moved on to Exeter City in July 1985.
 After three seasons with Exeter City Shaw joined Gloucester City of the Southern League in 1988.

 John Shaw overcame the loss of his hair due to alopecia while at Bristol City.
-Shaw's unquenchable spirit in the face of adversity won widespread admiration, and he joked about his baldness with team mates telling them: "You try playing behind the City defence for 11 years and see what you'd look like!".
+Shaw's unquenchable spirit in the face of adversity won widespread admiration, and he joked about his baldness with teammates telling them: "You try playing behind the City defence for 11 years and see what you'd look like!".